 - 2 hands-on cooking classes followed by lunch or dinner on the foods prepared in class.
 Wine and beverages included.

-- 1 Florentine Secret Addresses Tour with Chef Marie, coffee, wine or gelato included.
+- 1 Florentine Secret Addresses Tour with Chef Lorena, coffee, wine or gelato included.

 - Chef’s Tasting Dinner with Tasting Menu at local restaurant, antipasto, primo-pasta, secondo and dessert.
 Wine and beverages not included.